 What kind of accounts are they going to be?

 And whatever your answers are, you’re going to have to be very specific.

 Here is an example:

 “I want to have four new accounts this year.
 I want these accounts to have 50 to 100 people in them.
-I want the populations of those accounts to be let’s say 50 percent Hispanic and the rest is a mix.
-I want it largely in a blue-collar operation.
-I want to have a single snack, and a single soda machine there and I want these accounts to generate X amount of dollars per year.
+And, the populations of those accounts to be let’s say 50 percent Hispanic and the rest is a mix.
+I want it largely in a blue-collar operation and, to have a single snack, and a single soda machine there and I want these accounts to generate X amount of dollars per year.
 I plan on servicing these accounts once or twice a week depending on the volume of business that I’m going to do.”

-It’s this kind of detailed planning that helps you understand exactly what you’re going to do because the rest of your business can be determined by those parameters that we just set out.
+This kind of detailed planning that helps you understand exactly what you’re going to do because the rest of your business can be determined by those parameters that we just set out.
 It’s all about planning again.
-It’s about getting your ducks in a row and implementing that plan.
+And, getting your ducks in a row and implementing that plan.